wisnupri/Black-Campaign-Detection/README.md

 ## Paper Reference

-This project is based on the paper:
+The project was written and published on the paper:

 > **Combination K-Means and LSTM for Social Media Black Campaign Detection of Indonesia Presidential Candidates 2024**
 > Published in **Jurnal Teknik Informatika (JUTIF), Vol. 5, No. 2, April 2024**